 3. Instructions for ROM Clearance

 a.
-The designated Unit Travel Coordinator will transition personnel from Residential/Working ROM to Installation ROM and then cleared from ROM, based on vaccination status, type of ROM, a negative COVID test and no symptoms develop.
+The designated Unit Travel Coordinator will transition personnel from Residential/Working ROM to installation ROM and then clear from ROM, based on vaccination status, type of ROM, a negative COVID test and no symptoms develop.

-(1) Vaccinated personnel will be tested no earlier than day 8 and removed from ROM on day 15.
+(1) Vaccinated personnel will be tested no earlier than day 5 and removed from installation ROM on day 10.

-(2) Unvaccinated personnel will be tested no earlier than day 8, transitioned to installation ROM on day 11 and removed from ROM on day 15.
+(2) Unvaccinated personnel will be tested no earlier than day 5, transitioned to installation ROM on day 8 and removed from installation ROM on day 14.